Zeenobit/moonshine_behavior/README.md

 To invoke a transition, you may use the [`BehaviorMut<T>`].
 There are several methods for invoking transitions:

 - [`start`] Pauses the current behavior and starts a new one.
-- [`try_start`] Attempts to start a new behavior if there is currently no pending transition and the current behavior allows it.
 - [`interrupt_start`] Stops all behaviors which [yield][`filter_yield`] to the new behavior, and then starts the new behavior.
+- [`interrupt_resume`] Stops all behaviors above a given index in the stack and resumes it.
+- [`interrupt_stop`] Stops all behaviors above and including given index in the stack, resuming the previous one.
 - [`stop`] Stops the current behavior and resumes the previous one.
 - [`reset`] Stops all behaviors and resets the entity to its initial state.